Accumulative reservoir construction: Bridging continuously relaxed and periodically refreshed extended reservoirs: Framework

 \subsection{Continuous relaxation (CR)}

 For CR, each reservoir is damped continuously via a Lindblad dissipator.
 The equation of motion is

 where the dissipative contribution is

 and $[\cdot,\cdot]$ ($\{ \cdot,\cdot \}$) is the commutator (anticommutator).
 This form, Eq.~\eqref{eq:evolution_cr} and Eq.~\eqref{eq:dissipator}, assumes a homogeneous relaxation strength $\gamma$ (this assumption can be relaxed but it makes little difference with common discretizations of the reservoirs~\cite{elenewski_performance_2021}) and only intramode relaxation.
 We can alternatively cast the equations in terms injection and depletion rates, $\gamma_{k+}=\gamma f^{\alpha_k}(\omega_k)$ and $\gamma_{k-}=\gamma \left[1- f^{\alpha_k}(\omega_k)\right]$, respectively.
 Without the coupling to $\qs$, each mode thermalizes to its own equilibrium state set by the temperature $T_\alpha$ and chemical potential $\mu_\alpha$ of its respective reservoir $\alpha$.

-We further note that this equation of motion is Markovian for the total composite system $\ql\qs\qr$, but the reduced dynamics of $\qs$ is non--Markovian.
-As the reservoir size increases and corresponding $\gamma$ decreases, the character of the reservoir becomes increasingly non--Markovian.
+{We note that Eq.~\eqref{eq:dissipator} is Markovian for $\ql\qs\qr$ since the reservoirs $\ql\qr$ are coupled to Markovian environments.
+The dynamics for $\qs$ only, though, is non--Markovian.
+Each explicit mode in $\ql$ or $\qr$ that has relaxation will have a Lorentzian spectral function and thus have a memory time---i.e., non--Markovianity---of $1/\gamma$.
+From $\qs$'s perspective, multiple explicit modes in $\ql\qr$ add frequency dependence to the environment's response (i.e., ``color'') within this $1/\gamma$ timescale.
+Moreover, in order to target physical dynamics, one takes the joint limit of $\NW \to \infty$ and $\gamma \to 0$, resulting in the memory time going to infinity and capturing the full character of the continuum.}